broadinstitute/gnomad-blog/content/changelog/2024-04-gnomad-v4-1-updates.md

 # TODO: update date to actual release date (current date is holder)

-This changelog entry discusses additional smaller updates to gnomAD added with the v4.1 release that were not discussed in the [blog post](https://gnomad.broadinstitute.org/news/2024-04-gnomad-v4-1/).
+This changelog entry discusses smaller updates to gnomAD added with the v4.1 release that were not discussed in the [blog post](https://gnomad.broadinstitute.org/news/2024-04-gnomad-v4-1/).

 <!-- end_excerpt -->